17451k/clade/README.rst

 An important part of Clade - a build commands intercepting library - is written in C and it needs to be compiled before use.
-It will be performed automatially at the installation stage, but you will need to install some prerequisites beforehand:
+It will be performed automatically at the installation stage, but you will need to install some prerequisites beforehand:

 - Python 3 (>=3.4)